lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 header is used to identify that a SCHC fragment is being carried, which fragmentation reliability mode is used and which window size is used.
 The Rule ID  in the fragmentation header also allows interleaving non-fragmented packets and SCHC fragments that carry other SCHC packets.
 The Rule ID in an ACK identifies the message as an ACK.

 * Fragment Compressed Number (FCN).
 The FCN is included in all SCHC fragments.
 This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not carry an absolute fragment number.
 There are two FCN reserved values that are used for controlling the fragmentation process, as described next:
   * The FCN value with all the bits equal to 1 (All-1) denotes the last SCHC fragment of a packet.
 The last window of a packet is called an All-1 window.
   * The FCN value with all the bits equal to 0 (All-0) denotes the last SCHC fragment of a window that is not the last one of the packet.
 Such a window is called an All-0 window.
   The rest of the FCN values are assigned in a sequentially decreasing order, which has the purpose to avoid possible ambiguity for the receiver that might arise under certain conditions.
 In the SCHC fragments, this field is an unsigned integer, with a size of N bits.
-In the No-ACK mode, it is set to 1 bit (N=1), All-0 is found in all SCHC fragments and All-1 for the last one.
+In the No-ACK mode, it is set to 1 bit (N=1), All-0 is used in all SCHC fragments and All-1 for the last one.
   For the other reliability modes, it is recommended to use a number of bits (N) equal to or greater than 3.
 Nevertheless, the appropriate value will be defined in the corresponding technology documents.
   For windows that are not the last one from a fragmented packet, the FCN for the last SCHC fragment in such windows is an All-0.
 This indicates that the window is finished and communication proceeds according to the reliability mode in use.
 The FCN for the last SCHC fragment in the last window is an All-1.
 It is also important to note that, in the No-ACK mode or when N=1, the last fragment of the packet will carry a FCN equal to 1, while all previous fragments will carry a FCN of 0.

 * Datagram Tag (DTag).
-The DTag field, if present, is set to the same value for all SCHC fragments carrying the same SCHC packet, and to different values for different datagrams.
+The DTag field, if present, is set to the same value for all SCHC fragments carrying the same SCHC
+  packet, and to different values for different datagrams.
 Using this field, the sender can interleave fragments from different SCHC packets, while the receiver can still tell them apart.
   In the fragment formats, the size of the DTag field is T bits, which may be set to a value greater than or equal to 0 bits.
   For each new SCHC packet processed by the sender, DTag MUST be sequentially increased, from 0 to 2^T – 1 wrapping back from 2^T - 1 to 0.
   In the ACK format, DTag carries the same value as the DTag field in the fragments for which this ACK is intended.

 * W (window): W is a 1-bit field.
 This field carries the same value for all SCHC fragments of a window, and it is complemented for the next window.
 The initial value for this field is 0.
   In the ACK format, this field also has a size of 1 bit.
 In all ACKs, the W bit carries the same value as the W bit carried by the SCHC fragments whose reception is being positively or negatively acknowledged by the ACK.

 * Message Integrity Check (MIC).
 This field, which has a size of M bits, is computed by the sender over the complete SCHC packet before fragmentation.
 The MIC allows the receiver to check errors in the reassembled packet, while it also enables compressing the UDP checksum by use of SCHC compression.
 The CRC32 as 0xEDB88320 (i.e. the reverse representation of the polynomial used e.g. in the Ethernet standard {{RFC3385}}) is recommended as the default algorithm for computing the MIC.
-Nevertheless, other algorithms MAY be required in other LPWAN technology-specific documents (e.g. technology-specific profiles).
+  Nevertheless, other algorithms MAY be required and are defined in the technology-specific documents.

 * C (MIC checked): C is a 1-bit field.
 This field is used in the ACK packets to report the outcome of the MIC check, i.e. whether the reassembled packet was correctly received or not.
 A value of 1 represents a positive MIC check at the receiver side (i.e. the MIC computed by the receiver matches the received MIC).

 * Retransmission Timer.
-It is used by a fragment sender after the transmission of a window to detect a transmission error  of the ACK corresponding to this window.
-Depending on the reliability mode, it will lead to a request for an ACK retransmission (in ACK-Always mode) or it will trigger the transmission of the next window (in ACK-on-error mode).
-The duration of this timer is not defined in this document and must be defined in the corresponding technology documents (e.g. technology-specific profiles).
+A fragment sender uses it after the transmission of a window to detect a transmission error of the ACK corresponding to this window.
+Depending on the reliability mode, it will lead to a request an ACK retransmission (in ACK-Always mode) or it will trigger the transmission of the next window (in ACK-on-error mode).
+The duration of this timer is not defined in this document and must be defined in the corresponding technology documents.

 * Inactivity Timer.
-This timer is used by a fragment receiver to take action when there is a problem in the transmission of fragments.
+A fragment receiver uses it to take action when there is a problem in the transmission of fragments.
 Such a problem could be detected by the receiver not getting a single fragment during a given period of time or not getting a given number of packets in a given period of time.
 When this happens, an Abort message will be sent (see related text later in this section).
 Initially, and each time a fragment is received, the timer is reinitialized.
-The duration of this timer is not defined in this document and must be defined in the specific technology document (e.g. technology-specific profiles).
+The duration of this timer is not defined in this document and must be defined in the specific technology document.

 * Attempts.
 This counter counts the requests for a missing ACK.
 When it reaches the value MAX_ACK_REQUESTS, the sender assume there are recurrent fragment transmission errors and determines that an Abort is needed.
-The default value offered
-MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in other documents (e.g. technology- specific profiles).
+The default value offered MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in the specific technology document.
 The Attempts counter is defined per window.
 It is initialized each time a new window is used.

 * Bitmap.
 The Bitmap is a sequence of bits carried in an ACK.
 Each bit in the Bitmap corresponds to a fragment of the current window, and provides feedback on whether the fragment has been received or not.
 The right-most position on the Bitmap reports if the All-0 or All-1 fragment has been received or not.
 Feedback on the fragment with the highest FCN value is provided by the bit in the left-most position of the Bitmap.
 In the Bitmap, a bit set to 1 indicates that the fragment of FCN corresponding to that bit position has been correctly sent and received.
 The text above describes the internal representation of the Bitmap.
 When inserted in the ACK for transmission from the receiver to the sender, the Bitmap may be truncated for energy/bandwidth optimisation, see more details in {{Bitmapopt}}

 * Abort.
-On expiration of the Inactivity timer, on Attempts reaching MAX_ACK_REQUESTS or upon occurence of some other error, the sender or the receiver may use the Abort frames.
-When the receiver needs to abort the on-going fragmented packet transmission, it sends a data unit with the Receiver-Abort format.
-When the sender needs to abort the transmission, it sends a data unit with the Sender-Abort format.
-The Sender-Abort data unit is not acknowledged.
+On expiration of the Inactivity timer, or when Attempts reached MAX_ACK_REQUESTS or upon an occurrence of some other error, the sender or the receiver MUST use the Abort frames.
+When the receiver needs to abort the on-going fragmented packet transmission, it sends the Receiver-Abort format.
+When the sender needs to abort the transmission, it sends the Sender-Abort format.
+None of the Abort frames are acknowledged.

 * Padding (P).
 If it is needed, the number of bits used for padding is not defined and depends on the size of the Rule ID, DTag and FCN fields, and on the L2 payload size (see {{Padding}}).
-Some ACKs are byte-aligned and do not need padding (see {{Bitmapopt}}).
+Some ACKs are byte-aligned and do not need padding (see
+  {{Bitmapopt}}).

 ## Reliability modes